lurr98/implicit_meaning_annotation/implicit_meaning_task/resources/annotation_guidelines_implicit_meaning_updated.md

 #### **3. Background Knowledge**

 The information in the added text was already anticipated due to existing background knowledge.
-For instance, it is commonly known that teachers usually prepare assignments for their students.
+For instance, most readers would know that teachers usually prepare assignments for their students.
 This category might sometimes correlate with *Context*.

 **Example:**
 *Do_an_Assignment_on_Google_Classroom.txt*